 Out of Camp Trips

-Out of camp trips are an exciting part of the overall program and are a highlight of the summer experience at Perlman Camp.
-Campers visit locations such as Camel Beach, Dorney Park, Lake George, Lake Placid and of course, Alice’s Cow Palace!
+Out of camp trips are an important part of the overall program and are a highlight of the summer experience at Perlman Camp.
+In the past, our trips have included Camel Beach, Dorney Park, Hershey Park, and trips to Montreal and Lake George for our Senior campers.
+This summer, campers can expect exciting out of camp trips!